-REACH is in force in the European Union since 2007 and has pioneered a new approach to improve chemical safety for workers, for the general public and for the environment.
+REACH has been in force in the European Union since 2007 and has pioneered a new approach to improve chemical safety for workers, for the general public and for the environment.
 A key part of its concept is the registration of all existing substances on the market (with the exception of clearly defined exemptions) and it no longer limits registration requirements only to newly introduced substances.
 All substances imported into the EU above 1 tonne per annum require REACH registration (unless they meet the exemption requirements outlined in Annex IV and V of the legislation).
 In order to allow industry time to comply with these new requirements REACH sets transitional measures.
 Until December 1, 2008 companies were able to pre-register their previously imported/manufactured substances under REACH.
 Substances being imported/manufactured for the first time can be still pre-registered today as long as they can be considered as phase-in substances and their registration deadline has not already passed.
 Pre-registration allows companies up to 10 years to complete the full registration process while continuing to market their products.
-The timing of the full registrations depend on the volumes and, in some cases, the hazards of the chemical substances.
+The timing of the full registrations depends on the volumes and, in some cases, the hazards of the chemical substances.
 At this moment, all substances imported or manufactured above 100 tonnes per annum must already have been registered by the relevant manufacturer or importer.
-Also all substances classified as CMR (Carcinogenic, mutagenic, reprotoxic) imported above 1 t/y have to be registered.
+Also all substances classified as CMR (Carcinogenic, mutagenic, reprotoxic) imported above 1 t/y had to be registered.
 All remaining substances imported or manufactured above 1 tonne per annum need to be registered by June 2018.

 REACH Status at Air Products